 - After you capture a snip, select the Save Snip button.

-- In the Save As box, enter a file name, location, and type, and then select Save.
+- In the Save As box, type a file name, location, and type, and then select Save.

 Remove the URL

 When you capture a snip from a browser window and save it as an HTML file, the URL appears below the snip.
-To prevent the URL from showing up:
+To prevent the URL from appearing:

 - In the Snipping Tool, select the Options button.

-- In the Snipping Tools Options box, clear the Include URL below snips (HTML only) check box, and select OK.
+- In the Snipping Tools Options box, clear the Include URL below snips (HTML only) check box, then select OK.

 Share a snip